-Concerning the taxonomy completeness, one expert suggested adding Privacy by Design (or Architectural decisions) as an additional category, but during the subsequent discussion with the expert, it was decided that this is already covered in a category we had already devised (\emph{Design for law compliance}).
-Privacy by Design was thus added in the definition of the category.
+Moreover, we randomly used 100 closed and user-created collected issues from April 2026 that were classified as law-relevant via the fine-tuned BERT model.
+This sample size was chosen to achieve thematic saturation, a point where subsequent issues analysis does not provide additional categories (achieved after analyzing 76 issues).
+Prior empirical studies in software engineering similarly used samples of this scale~\cite{miller2022did}.
+The analysis task was completed by one of the authors.
+We found that all analyzed issues fit into the categories of the taxonomy with the following top 5 categories encountered: \emph{User consent} (21 cases), \emph{User rights functionality} (17 cases), \emph{Logging functionality} (11 cases), \emph{Data visibility/anonymization} (10 cases), \emph{Design for law compliance} (8 cases) (frequencies available in the replication package~\citep{replication}).
+Among those, we found five cases that are relevant to creating skills for privacy law compliance for generative AI coding tools or to prompts and these were placed under the \emph{Design for law compliance} category~\cite{trello-api-skill,moral-core22}.

+\textbf{Categories and user rights/principles.}~\figurename~\ref{fig:categories-to-rights-principles} illustrates the relation between the taxonomy categories identified in RQ2 and the privacy-law user rights and principles examined in RQ1.
+This helps clarify how taxonomy categories operationalize specific legal requirements, showing that the taxonomy is connected to user rights and principles even though it was derived bottom-up from developers’ discussions.
+The strongest links are concentrated around a limited number of categories and user rights, especially between \emph{User consent} category and Consent/opt-in user right, \emph{Cookie preferences and management} category and Cookies, and \emph{User rights functionality} category and rights, such as right to erasure, right to opt-out, and right to access.